Skip to content

 Board Member

-Derrick’s professional journey began as an F-15E “Strike Eagle” crew chief in the United States Air Force, where he developed invaluable skills in precision and attention to detail.
-Following his military service, he transitioned to IBM, specializing in hardware and software solutions, further expanding his technical expertise.
+Derrick began his professional journey as an F-15E “Strike Eagle” crew chief in the United States Air Force, gaining invaluable experience in precision and teamwork.
+He continued to grow his expertise at IBM, where he specialized in hardware and software solutions.

 Dan Sanderoff